RoelofSetsFire/data-processing-1/30 Homework/50 Javascript/10 Javascript and Canvas.md

 ## Checks before submitting

-* Did you create a folder Javascript in your repo?
-* Warming-up: does your submission contain a PDF with the answers to the questions in Section "Questions" and implementation of the warming-up exercises?
-* Javascript line graph: does your submission contain complete implementation of the temperature graph?
+* Does your submission contain complete implementation of the temperature graph?

 [guidlines]: guidlines.pdf